TerribleCodes/100-days-of-Node.js/Timeline.md

+# TIMELINE

+> This table contains what I did/ what I covered in each day of #100_Days_of_NodeJS challenge.

 | Day                              | What I did                                               |
 | -------------------------------- | -------------------------------------------------------- |
 | Day 01 - 21/11/2022              | JavaScript Basics I                                      |